Walter4B/Coding-Tracker/README.md

 Application is meant for keeping track of pushups done every day

 ## Requirements:
- - [x] This application has the same requirements as the [previous project] (https://github.com/Walter4B/Habit-Tracker), except that now you'll be logging your daily coding time.
+ - [x] This application has the same requirements as the [previous project](https://github.com/Walter4B/Habit-Tracker), except that now you'll be logging your daily coding time.
  - [x] To show the data on the console, you should use the "ConsoleTableExt" library.
  - [x] You're required to have separate classes in different files (ex.
 UserInput.cs, Validation.cs, CodingController.cs)
  - [x] You should tell the user the specific format you want the date and time to be logged and not allow any other format.